$E_\infty$-cells and general linear groups of finite fields: Introduction

 When $\ell=p$ full information about these homology groups is only available in a stable range.
 Extending linear isomorphisms of $\bF_q^{n-1}$ to $\bF_q^n = \bF_q^{n-1} \oplus \bF_q$ by the identity on the second subspace induces an injective homomorphism

-called the \emph{stabilization map}.
+called the \emph{stabilisation map}.
 Forming the colimit over such stabilisation maps, Quillen has proved \cite[Corollary 2]{quillenfinite} that

 which has implications for finite $n$ using homological stability.
 The best ho\-mo\-lo\-gi\-cal stability result available in the literature is due to Maazen, who proved that $H_d(\mr{GL}_n(\bF_q),\mr{GL}_{n-1}(\bF_q);\bF_p) = 0$ for $d < \frac{n}{2}$ \cite{maazenthesis}.
-It is an unpublished result of Quillen that for $q \neq 2$ these groups vanish in the larger range $q<n$.
-(A proof appears in his unpublished notebooks \cite[1974-I, p.\ 10]{quillennotes}.
+It is an unpublished result of Quillen that for $q \neq 2$ these groups vanish in the larger range $d<n$.
+(A proof appears in his unpublished notebooks \cite[1974-I, p.~10]{quillennotes}.
 The first pages of this notebook were unfortunately bleached by sunlight, which makes it difficult to follow the argument.
-A forthcoming paper of Sprehn and Wahl \cite{SprehnWahl} will include an exposition of Quillen's argument.)
+A recent paper of Sprehn and Wahl \cite{SprehnWahl} include an exposition of Quillen's argument, as well as a generalization to other classical groups.)